Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 }
 ```

 Passing a copy (by value) of the variable n in (1) only changes the local variable m, which is a copy of n.
 The initial variable n is not changed when its copy changes in the proc.
-Passing a pointer to n in (2) allows the proc `passing_pointer` to change the value pointed to by dereferencing the pointer (m also points to the address of n, as does *n).
+Passing a pointer to n in (2) allows the proc `passing_pointer` to change the value pointed to by dereferencing the pointer (m also has the address of n, as does *n).
 In lines (3) and following, we see the same mechanism applied to a struct variable.

 > To change a variable inside a proc, you need to pass a pointer to that variable as parameter to the proc.

 **What happens if you don't pass by pointer explicitly?**
 Arguments of size <= 8 bytes (basic types such as s64, u8, Type, any pointer, or any enum) are always passed by value (copy).
 Bigger sized values which is any type > 8 bytes, including Any, string, struct, and so on, are most probably passed by reference (pointer), but anyhow they cannot be changed.
 To change their data, make a local copy and change that.
 To ensure you get a pointer for some reason (to modify the contents of the struct) you can explicitly pass a pointer.